 Although we had engineer-to-engineer email as early as 1982, most official communications happened through inter-office paper mail, just as office workers had for ages.
 Every few years I need to remind myself that one big pitch for the Mac was that you could write memos without a typing pool (!) – at least we didn’t have a typing pool.

-One thing that hasn’t changed much is birthday celebrations: these pink lawn flamingos would be at home in any 2017 office.
+One thing that hasn’t changed much is office birthday celebrations: these pink lawn flamingos would be at home in any modern office.